1huali/windchime/README.md

 be simplified as framed and organized elements that returns to initial state after impact.

 what happens to all of the common objects that requires Nature’s participation to function?
-This program is an attempt to rudimentary simulate a natural environment digitally on one of my dearest object, the wind chime.
-Even though many believe possible the concept of saving tangible objects through technology, this program was a simple call to fulfilment of personal hoarding issues *******in order to preserve this artefact.******
+This program is an attempt to archive one of my favorite artifact, the wind chime, in a rudimentary natural environment simulation.
+Although many believe possible the concept of saving tangible objects through technology, this program was nothing deeper than a simple call to fulfill personal compulsive hoarding issues.

 ꧁✿/----------------------------------------------------------------------------------------------------